organization-x/DS-Course/README.md

 # DS-Course
 A case study put together by instructor Cameron Jackson.
-Note that this is an advanced version of this project,
+Note that this is an advanced version of this project.

 ## 📃 Outline of the project